Documentation apps play a key role in your virtual workspace.

 Kameron Tanseli, Growth Engineer

-- Collaboration — Productivity apps allow for async collaboration across projects through comment features, sharing, and the actual work being done.
+- Collaboration — Documentation software allows for async collaboration across projects through comment features, sharing, and the actual work being done.

 - Ownership — Editors can control access and decide who has permission to view, comment on, or edit a file.
 This allows for transparency within your team (or whoever you give access to).

-- Discoverability — Search features in productivity apps allow each document or project to be discoverable.
+- Discoverability — Search features in documentation apps allow each document or project to be discoverable.
 These tools also make recent edits or changes easier to see.